mrRobot62/anycubic_filament_sku_sniffer/README.md

 uhhh, source code comments and help were written in German - sorry guys - I forgot to write in english

+**BTW:** if somebody is interested in: Anycubic use Shopify as e-commerce software

 # Simple US-Example with three US-Websides
 - output into a file